 As a think tank, LRC crafts policies on the indigenous peoples' rights and environment nexus.
 LRC helped draft the landmark Indigenous Peoples' Rights Act (IPRA) and the Alternative Minerals Management Bill.
 For a number of years, LRC published the Philippine Journal of Natural Resources, examining jurisprudence, legislation, and policies related to the conservation of the environment and the tenurial and resource rights of indigenous communities.

 Presently, LRC publishes Kabilin: Philippine Journal of Natural Resources.
 Kabilin is a Bisaya word that means legacy, heritage, and patrimony.
 Kabilin takes a close look at tensions in, notions of, and practices related to natural resources.
 In Kabilin, as in other LRC publications, we strive to include a gender justice perspective.

 Click here to access our publications.

-LRC works with others to push for legislation and government policies that will have an impact on the quality of life of indigenous peoples and resource-dependent communities.
+LRC works with others to push for legislation and government policies that will have an impact on the quality of life of indigenous peoples and resource-dependent communities, including women.

 It is the convener of the SOS Yamang Bayan Network, a multi-sectoral alliance of indigenous peoples, NGOs, people's organizations, faith-based groups, students, youth, and artists pushing for the Alternative Minerals Management Bill.
 Click here to sign our petition for the AMMB.